What Is Picture-in-Picture in Video Editing

 PiP technology is a popular capability that permits you to observe two videos simultaneously on your screen.
 It is a frequently utilized tool in video editing software and live streaming services.

-There are two types of PiP effect: the first involves minimizing a video in a browser or media player, while the second integrates one clip into another, with viewers unable to turn off or expand any of the footage.
+There are two types of PiP effect.
+The first involves minimizing a video in a browser or media player.
+The second integrates one clip into another, with viewers unable to turn off or expand any of the footage.

 We'll be focusing on the second type.
-So, how to make a picture-in-picture video?
+So, how to make a PiP video?

 1. Download and install the software